Smarcy/connect_the_dotfiles/README.md

 <img src="https://github.com/Smarcy/connect_the_dotfiles/blob/master/assets/introMenu.png">
 </div>

-### Disclaimer
+## Disclaimer

 This software is just a hobby project.
 I created it mainly for my own use because I wanted to be able to organize my dotfiles comfortably exactly the way I wish to.
+Also I like Nim.
+I did not reinvent the wheel in any way.
 Use this piece of software **at your own risk**.

 If you do not read carefully before you type, **you may mess up your system irreversibly**.